renovatebot/renovate/docs/usage/getting-started/running.md

 - Dependency Dashboard (probably needs `write` rights to be able to open the issue?)
 - Automerge with the `branch` automerge strategy (needs `write` rights to create a branch in the first place)
+- The `baseBranches` config option is not supported
 - List more big ticket items here

 #### npm package (CLI)